 Much of the album is filtered through an overarching injection of distortion, yet the ever-present acoustic guitars, and soft dainty piano keys, shine through as moments of clarity and direction.
 The album plays through as a battle between musical influences, with electronic and folk music fighting and arguing for the spotlight.
 But as the project mills on, it’s as if Vernon has tamed both, introducing each to the benefits of one another.
 It’s a hugely daring, dangerously combative approach to crafting a full-length album, and in the end, the results are like nothing we’ve heard before.

-The magnitude of Kid A’s influence and legacy really is immeasurable, and it’s impossible to pinpoint just how much of an impact Radiohead’s 2000 album really has had on the industry.
-Vince Staples’ Big Fish Theory, Run The Jewels, Danny Brown, Travis Scott, the list really is exhaustive for those inspired by Kanye West’s Yeezus.
-With Bon Iver’s 22, A Million, the next few years will continue to define it as a pioneering release, one that follows both Kid A and Yeezus, as landmark examples of genre-shaping disruption.
+The magnitude of Kid A’s legacy really is immeasurable, from Mount Kimbie to Jamie xx, Flume to London Grammar, it’s simply impossible to pinpoint the degree of its influence.
+And with Yeezus, the list comprised of the likes of Vince Staples, Run The Jewels, Danny Brown and Travis Scott, could go on and on.
+The next few years however, will continue to define Bon Iver’s 22, A Million as a pioneering release, one that follows both Kid A and Yeezus, as landmark examples of genre-shaping disruption.